 Read more about Labour Rates here.

-Adding Labour Estimates to Tasks
+Adding Labour Estimates to Tasks (Estimated Duration)

 Estimating labour costs can be tricky, but also quite important when understanding how much you're really profiting from each task, client, servicegroup or as a company.
 Without understanding your estimated costs whole-heartedly, how do you really know how much profit you are making?